alextim/astro-lib/packages/astro-webmanifest/README.md

 If you don't provide `icon` option, you will be fully responsible for manifest configuration.

-You should create all icons and favicons manually and put them to the `public` folder.
+You should create all icons and favicons manually and put them in a `public` folder.

 __`astro.config.mjs`__